Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: FACTORIZATION FOR SINGLE-SPIN ASYMMETRY

-where the numerator $2p_1^+$ comes from Eq.~(\ref{trace}).
-However, the rest of the procedure for factorizing the residual soft divergence in the unpolarized hadron hadroproduction does not apply: the propagator $1/|{\bf l}_T-{\bf k}_{1T}|^2$ can not be absorbed into the LO polarized TMD parton density, which vanishes with the fermion trace
+The rest of the procedure for factorizing the residual infrared divergence is subtler than for the unpolarized hadron hadroproduction.
+The LO polarized TMD parton density vanishes with the fermion trace,

-It implies that the factorization of the residual soft divergence in Eq.~(\ref{ssa1}) into the convolution of the one-loop soft factor, the LO polarized TMD parton density, and the LO hard kernel is not possible even at low $p_T$ in this model field theory.
-In QCD, the corresponding TMD parton density, namely, the Sivers function, also vanishes at LO in perturbation theory.
-Therefore, the universality of the Sivers function can not be restored by factorizing out a soft factor.

-Our observation obtained in this work has wide applications.
-For example, the same residual soft divergences from the Glauber region have been identified in the color-suppressed tree amplitudes \cite{LM09} of two-body nonleptonic $B$ meson decays in the perturbative QCD (PQCD) approach, which is based on the $k_T$ factorization \cite{LY1,CL,YL,KLS,LUY}.
-A soft factor has been introduced into the PQCD factorization formulas, which enhances the color-suppressed tree amplitudes significantly, such that the known $\pi\pi$ and $\pi K$ puzzles were resolved \cite{LM09}.
+However, it is still legitimate to associate the factor $l^\beta/(|{\bf l}_T-{\bf k}_{1T}|^2+m_q^2)$ with the LO polarized TMD parton density, since Eq.~(\ref{trace0}) can be regarded as resulting from the absence of $l^\beta$ in the case of no Glauber gluon.
+The Fourier transformation of Eq.~(\ref{ssa1}) under the eikonal approximation in Eq.~(\ref{eis}) leads to